Verpous/AlwaysShadow/README.md

 1. Change the shortcut for toggling Instant Replay on/off in your GeForce Experience settings
 2. Create, delete, or modify your Whitelist.txt file

-AlwaysShadow may turn on Instant Replay by simulating the keypresses for the shortcut that toggles it in GeForce Experience, which by default is Alt+Shift+F10.
-This is only a fallback method and may be rare, but it can cause AlwaysShadow to change your keyboard language because the default shortcut for cycling between languages in Windows is Alt+Shift.
+AlwaysShadow may (but usually won't) turn on Instant Replay by simulating the keypresses for the shortcut that toggles it in GeForce Experience, which by default is Alt+Shift+F10.
+This can cause AlwaysShadow to change your keyboard language because the default shortcut for cycling between languages in Windows is Alt+Shift.
 To resolve this issue, it is recommended to go to your GeForce Experience settings and change the shortcut for toggling Instant Replay.
 I use Ctrl+Shift+F10.
 Remember that after changing the shortcut you will need to exit and relaunch this program.

 Some programs (Netflix for example) may run in the background at all times, which means if you whitelist them AlwaysShadow will see them as always running.
 You can disable these programs running in the background in [Windows settings](https://support.microsoft.com/en-us/windows/windows-background-apps-and-your-privacy-83f2de44-d2d9-2b29-4649-2afe0913360a).

 ## Download

 Simply go to [Releases](https://github.com/Verpous/AlwaysShadow/releases) and download the latest version, or any previous one.
-And of course, you can always clone the repo and compile it yourself.
+And of course, you can always clone the repo and compile it yourself!

 ## Compilation instructions